Updated March 30, 2020:

 Nothing puts our mind into summer mode quite like a yellow sapphire.
 Their bright, crisp brilliance sparkles like a late August sun.
 Fancy yellow sapphires are not only pretty, but amazingly affordable.
-Their popularity as engagement rings has grown in recent years, due to celebrity’s yellow diamond engagement rings.
-Many brides love the color of yellow diamonds but not the heavy price-tag.
-Last April, ex View co-host, Jenny McCarthy, revealed her 10 carat yellow sapphire engagement ring and now the secret’s out.
-Yellow sapphires are the best yellow diamond alternative if not better!
+Their popularity as engagement ring stones has been growing steadily over the last decade and is only set to increase in 2020 for yellow sapphire engagement rings.

-Yellow sapphires can also be colored enhanced naturally by low-level radiation within the earth or by lab-induced irradiation.
+The main causes of yellow coloration in sapphires is the trace element iron.
+In general, increased iron concentrations will produce higher color saturation, leading to a richer hue.
+Yellow sapphires can also be color-enhanced naturally by low-level radiation within the earth or by lab-induced irradiation.
 Irradiated yellow sapphires are not dangerous, but their color has been known to fade with exposure to heat and light.
-At the Natural Sapphire Company we test all our yellow sapphires for signs of irradiation treatment and don’t sell these stones.
+At the Natural Sapphire Company, we test all our yellow sapphires for signs of irradiation treatment and don’t sell these stones.

 A sapphire with no inclusions is often viewed with suspicion; it may be a synthetic stone or a glass imitation.
 It’s important to check that there is genuine documentation for the stone you are purchasing.

 Yellow sapphires tend to have fewer inclusions than other colors, which is quite convenient, since the medium tone at which the color shows best does little to hide inclusions.
-What are inclusions?
+But what exactly are inclusions?
 Inclusions are a natural consequence of crystal growth and even the best stones are not expected to be totally inclusion free.
 For surface blemishes, like scratches or chips, it is important you inspect the stone carefully yourself.

-Yellow sapphires are found in Tanzania, Madagascar, Thailand and Australia, although Sri Lanka is the primary source.
-While many of our customers worry about how origin might affect the value of their sapphire, with yellow sapphires the mining origin doesn’t affect the price.
+Yellow sapphires are found in Tanzania, Madagascar, Thailand, and Australia, although Sri Lanka is the primary source.
+While many of our customers worry about how origin might affect the value of their sapphire, with yellow sapphires, the mining origin doesn’t affect the price.

 The cut is the main factor affecting your sapphire’s sparkle.
 If the cut is poor it will look dull and lifeless.
-Cut does not refer to the shape of the stone, rather the facets on the gem’s surface, which allow light and color to shine through at their best.
+Cut does not refer to the shape of the stone, rather to the facets on the gem’s surface, which allow light and color to shine through at their best.